 Persistent strong encryption is the most effective form of data protection, preventing unauthorized users from accessing sensitive information no matter where files are located.

 Unlike other forms of encryption, persistent encryption is applied to data itself, rather than to a storage location or transmission system.
 Information protected by persistent encryption remains secure throughout the entire data lifecycle, whether files are saved on servers, endpoint devices, removable storage, or in the cloud.

-Learn more about PKWARE's smart encryption platform.Learn More
+Learn more about PKWARE's automated data security platform.Learn More